 - 1 cup of homemade olive oil mayonnaise

-- Boil beetroot with the skin and then peel or use preserved beetroot.
+- Boil, steam or roast beetroot with the skin on until soft. and then peel or use preserved beetroot.

-- Place fish in a platter.
-Mash the potatoes and onion and mix with a few spoonfuls of mayonnaise and the fish.
-Add salt and pepper and mix all the ingredients.
+- Add the mashed potatoes and onion to the fish and mix with a few spoonfuls of mayonnaise.
+Season with salt and pepper and mix all the ingredients.
 Shape on the platter and cover with the remaining mayonnaise.

-- Decorate with the beetroot, carrots, capers and parsley or as you please and place in the refrigerator before serving.
+- Decorate with the beetroot, carrots, tomato peel, capers and parsley or as you please and place in the refrigerator before serving.

-- The rose is made by peeling a tomato the whole way round and using the skin to form the flower.
+Note: The rose is made by peeling a tomato the whole way round and using the peel, to form the flower.
 Of course this is just for decoration and it is not edible.

 Psarosoupa (Fish Soup)